gm-stack/victopo/README.markdown

 Usage
 =====

-The software can be downloaded from [github](https://github.com/rjtedge/nswtopo).
-It is best to download from the latest [tagged version](https://github.com/mholling/nswtopo/tags) as this should be stable.
+The software can be downloaded from [github](https://github.com/rjtedge/victopo).
+It is best to download from the latest [tagged version](https://github.com/mholling/victopo/tags) as this should be stable.
 Download by clicking the 'ZIP' button.
-For more experienced or frequent users, I suggest installing the [git](http://git-scm.com/) command and cloning the entire repository with `git clone https://github.com/mholling/nswtopo.git`; update to the latest code at any time with `git pull` from within the `nswtopo` directory.
+For more experienced or frequent users, I suggest installing the [git](http://git-scm.com/) command and cloning the entire repository with `git clone https://github.com/rjtedge/victopo.git`; update to the latest code at any time with `git pull` from within the `victopo` directory.

 You will first need to create a directory for the map you are building.
 Running the script will result in a various image and data files being downloaded, so a directory is needed to contain them.